markpmlim/Horizontal_Cross_Cubemap/Readme.md

 **Horizontal Cross Cubemap**

-For macOS programmers, creating cubemaps from six 2D textures is straightforward using Apple's GLKit framework.
+For macOS programmers, creating cubemaps from six 2D image files is straightforward using Apple's GLKit framework.
 There are two GLKTextureLoader class methods

 ```swift
     cubeMap(withContentsOfFile:, options:)